-- o The facility must have one, but only one, DR. - A DR can prepare a report.
-The DR is also responsible for signing and submitting reports and other information on behalf of the USAF facility/Installation and certifying that reports and submissions to the EPA under the MRR are true, accurate, and complete.
+- The facility must have one, but only one, DR. - A DR can prepare a report.
+The DR is also responsible for signing and submitting reports and other information on behalf of the USAF facility/installation and certifying that reports and submissions to the EPA under the MGHGRR are true, accurate, and complete.